 This is Making Waves from NOAA's National Ocean Service.
 I'm Troy Kitch.

-Every few months, a couple people from the Field Operations Divison of NOAA's Center for Operational Oceanographic Products and Services—that's CO-OPS for short—drive an hour and a half from their lab in Chesapeake, Virginia, to pay a visit to this really long pier in Duck, North Carolina.
+Every few months, a couple people from the Field Operations Division of NOAA's Center for Operational Oceanographic Products and Services—that's CO-OPS for short—drive an hour and a half from their lab in Chesapeake, Virginia, to pay a visit to this really long pier in Duck, North Carolina.

 Today, oceanographer Grace Gray and field technician John Stepnowski are making the trip to the pier, part of the Army Corps of Engineers Field Research Facility in Duck.
 It's a long, slow drive out to the end.
 They're here to check in on NOAA equipment and instruments that are undergoing field tests in North Carolina's rough surf zone.